 Mr. Maistros stated before they get going on this he would like to request, normally the BZA deals with appeals of variances and setbacks, similar to what they just dealt with.
 An appeal from another Board or Commission is not something they usually deal with, even though it is part of the code.
 At this time he would like to call for a short recess so the Board can go into Executive Session with Legal Counsel and briefly make sure they are on the same page regarding their criteria, standard in reviewing this matter prior to that.
 Mr. Maistros asked Ms. Matheney if this is an authorized reason to have Executive Session.
 Ms. Matheny stated you can go into Executive Session to discuss pending or immanent litigation.
 You can also have a meeting outside of the public that is not Executive Session.
+Ms. Matheney stated if they are going to go into Executive Session, they should definitely state that reason.
 Mr. Maistros stated that would what it would probably fall under, it would be pending or potential litigation and if they could have a brief Executive Session regarding that.